 DTA may contact you if your SNAP balance seems too high or you have not used your EBT card for a long time.
 DTA does track SNAP cases where the EBT benefits have not been used for a number of months.
 Some households, especially those who get the $23 minimum benefit, often save up SNAP for a big shop.
 That’s okay!
 Sometimes the SNAP EBT balances are high if DTA made an error and issued you a retroactive payment or you won an appeal.
 You are not required to spend retroactive payments right away!

 However, DTA will remove EBT benefits (“expunge”) from your account if you have not used your benefits for 365 consecutive days.
 106 C.M.R. §364.900(E).
 DTA must send you a letter before they take any action to remove benefits.
 Once expunged, you cannot get those benefits back.

 Getting help to use your EBT card

 If the reason you have not used your EBT card is because you lost your EBT card or forgot your PIN, you can get a new card or PIN.
-See How do I apply if I live in a group home, substance abuse center, or teen program?5.
+See What if I do not have an EBT card or my card is lost or stolen?
 A high EBT balance or idle EBT account is not a sign of fraud!